bioexcel/biobb_workflows/docs/ci.md

    (re-dispatch publishes the green ones; the `tests/docker/SKIP` opt-out covers the known-broken case).
 Per-workflow partial publishing would need per-matrix-leg job outputs.
-7. **`schedule` triggers never fire in this repo** (verified 2026-09-23: zero `schedule` runs in the 90-day retention window — including the citation weekly cron that has existed since 2024-05-28; no repo settings toggle exists, all documented preconditions are met).
-Workaround: `jupyter-sync.yaml` also runs on **push to `main`** (it is a ~30 s no-op when nothing advanced, and its own bot bump re-triggering it is a no-op — no loop).
+7. **`schedule` triggers looked dead in this repo, then started firing** (as of
+   2026-09-23: zero `schedule` runs in the 90-day retention window — including the citation weekly cron that has existed since 2024-05-28; no repo settings toggle exists, all documented preconditions are met).
+On the same day, a `schedule` run of `jupyter-sync.yaml` fired at 14:15 (delayed 14:00 tick) — likely re-armed by that day's edit to the workflow file, or scheduler backlog.
+Treat `schedule` as
+   best-effort: `jupyter-sync.yaml` also runs on **push to `main`** (a ~30 s no-op when nothing advanced, and its own bot bump re-triggering it is a no-op — no loop), and that push trigger is the reliable path.
 The citation weekly is still cron-only — run it by hand via `workflow_dispatch` if a sync is needed.